PennyLaneAI/pennylane-sf/doc/usage.rst

 	Default value is :math:`\hbar=2`.

 ``shots=0``
-	The number of circuit evaluations/random samples used to estimate expectation values of expectations.
+	The number of circuit evaluations/random samples used to estimate expectation values of observables.
 	The default value of 0 means that the exact expectation value is returned.

 	If shots is non-zero, the Strawberry Fields devices calculate the variance of the expectation value(s),